Email Templates

 7. Click **Save Template**.

-Delete a template only when it is no longer a good starting point.
-Deleting removes it from the template library, but it does not delete already-created broadcasts or sequence emails that used it.
+Delete a template only when the template is no longer a useful starting point.
+Deleting removes the template from the template library, but it does not delete broadcasts or sequence emails that were already created from it.

-If users keep choosing the wrong template, rename templates more clearly.
+If users keep choosing the wrong template, rename the templates so their purpose is clear.
 Names such as "Newsletter - Monthly", "Product Launch", and "Event Reminder" are easier to understand than "Template 1" or "General".

 ## Best Use Cases